GetStream/twitter-clone/README.md

 # iOS Frontend

-The folder TwitterClone contains the iOS codebase.
+The folder TwitterClone contains the iOS codebase

 To get started with it, you need to install Tuist and run `tuist generate` in the directory `TwitterClone`.
 Then open the `TwitterClone.xcworkspace` file.